 'One of the hardest parts in all of this, aside from the physical trauma, has been losing my identity.
 Going from leading my country, aspiring to qualify for the Tokyo Olympics to just trying to get through a day.
 Head injuries are serious, debilitating and lonely.
 I hit my head one day and my whole life was pulled away from me'.

-She will be guest speaker at a large conference hosted by Hobbs Rehabilitation in November where leading academics and clinicians will explore and develop robust treatment pathways for better outcomes.
-Her testimony and experience will help to shape the current perspectives and future directions in the treatment of mild traumatic brain injury.
+She was guest speaker at a large conference hosted by Hobbs Rehabilitation where leading academics and clinicians explored and developed robust treatment pathways for better outcomes.
+Her testimony and experience helped to shape the current perspectives and future directions in the treatment of mild traumatic brain injury.